Complaints about community services

 We handle complaints about most community services in NSW, including:

-- the Department of Family and Community Services (FACS)
+- the Department of Communities and Justice

 - non-government services that are funded, licensed, or authorised by the Minister for Family and Community Services, the Minister for Ageing, or the Minister for Disability Services.